robinbb/blog/src/hugo/content/blog/questions-for-measuring-engagement.md

 ---
 title: "Questions for Measuring Software Team Engagement"
+description: >-
+  Suggestions for choice of questions and question phrasing for measuring software team engagement.
 date: "2020-07-29"
 draft: false
 tags:
 - leadership
 - engagement
 ---

 Engagement is a powerful determinant of team performance.
 If you lead a